cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.group.v1beta1.MsgUpdateGroupAccountAdminRequest"></a>
+<a name="cosmos.group.v1beta1.MsgUpdateGroupAccountAdmin"></a>

-### MsgUpdateGroupAccountAdminRequest
+### MsgUpdateGroupAccountAdmin
-MsgUpdateGroupAccountAdminRequest is the Msg/UpdateGroupAccountAdmin request type.
+MsgUpdateGroupAccountAdmin is the Msg/UpdateGroupAccountAdmin request type.

 | Field | Type | Label | Description |